Back to California

 Osteopathic Manipulative Treatment

-A specific type of hands-on therapy used by osteopathic doctors to diagnose, treat, and prevent illness or injury.
+A type of hands-on therapy used by osteopathic doctors to diagnose and treat injuries or illnesses.

 Limits and Unknowns